celesteh/TuningLib/README.md

 #Future plans

-Add the ability to calculate more spectra - PM, RM AM, etc Make some of the method names more reasonable
+* Add the ability to calculate more spectra - PM, RM AM, etc
+* Allow the user to specify how determine the consonance of Just ratios

 ##Comments / Feature Requests
 * lattice - make n dimensional